DetectionTeamUCAS/FCOS_Tensorflow/README.md

 # FCOS: Fully Convolutional One-Stage Object Detection

-## Problem
-It can be seen from the tensorboard that the classification ability of the model is particularly poor and the score is relatively low.
-There may be a problem with the focal loss, and I am still looking for the cause.

 ## Note
-**A [development version](https://github.com/DetectionTeamUCAS/FCOS_Tensorflow) based on Tensorflow.**
+**It can be seen from the tensorboard that the classification ability of the model is particularly poor and the score is relatively low.
+There may be a problem with the focal loss, and I am still looking for the cause.**

 ## Abstract
 This is a tensorflow re-implementation of [FCOS: Fully Convolutional One-Stage Object Detection](https://arxiv.org/abs/1904.01355), and completed by [YangXue](https://github.com/yangxue0827).